mvujas/graphpl/README.md

 # graphpl
-Expression of graphs and some basic algorithms on them in Prolog
+Implementation of graphs and some basic algorithms with them in Prolog